Types of Natural Stone for Home Decoration

 - floor paving

-- decorating of bathrooms, saunas
+- decoration of bathrooms and saunas

 Dolomite